pavelsaman/github-actions-report-lcov/README.md

 # Report code coverage

-This GitHub Action allows you to report code coverage from LCOV files.
+This GitHub Action to report code coverage from LCOV files.
 This action includes:

+- commenting on a pull request
 - generating an HTML report as an artifact
-- commenting on a pull request
 - failing if a minimum coverage is not met

 ## Usage